 We decided that, moving forward, we needed to be intentional at Christmas about asking, “What can we give?” instead of, “What can we get?”

 In perpetuity, we’ve decided to do what I’m calling a SANTA Switch.

 See A Need.
 Take Action.

 As a family, we decided that we will commit to 30 days of generosity to celebrate the true meaning of Christmas by encouraging each other to 1) notice the needs of others and then 2) empower each other to meet those needs.

-Challenge: As moms, can we flip the focus in our homes at Christmas time by saying YES to sacrificial living and giving?
+Challenge: Can we flip the focus in our homes during the holidays by saying YES to sacrificial living and giving?
 I think we can.